 First, we perform some simple grid-search optimizations of some of the model hyperparameters.
-Although not shown here for the sake of space, we found that these hyperparameters generally converge to reasonable performance after some number of iterations and / or model size.
-Second, we investigate how the minimum word length of the data changes both the training and the testing accuracy.
+Although not shown here for the sake of space, we found that these hyperparameters converge to reasonable performance; for example max-iters should be set to a reasonably large number, but the training accuracy plateaus relatively quickly (i.e., after several hundred iterations).
+Second, in Section 3.1 we investigate how the minimum word length of the data changes both the training and the testing accuracy.
 In these first two steps, we generally had to run many instances of each algorithm and therefore typically we would select a subset of the data to train and validate on.
 In the third step, we train on half of each of the text source's datasets and validate the models on the other half (in some cases, due to RAM limitations, we trained on 3/8 of the data and validated on 5/8).
-Next, we validate how each of these trained models performs on disparate text sources that they were not trained on (e.g., validating a model trained on Reddit text using text from Stackexchange).
+Next, in Section 3.2 we validate how each of these trained models performs on disparate text sources that they were not trained on (e.g., validating a model trained on Reddit text using text from StackExchange).
+In Section 3.3 we define a confidence measure from the continuous outputs of some of the machine learning models and determine how the confidence measure corresponds to error rates in the training dataset results.
 Finally, we combine all of these models into a unified Python tool called CTC.
 We show that CTC classifies large numbers of text documents with relatively low error rates.